nachoSO/CarND-Advanced-Lane-Lines-master/writeup_template.md

 ## 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 The code for my perspective transform is allocated in the file 'warp.py includes a function called `perspective_transform()`, which appears in lines 1 through 49.
 The `perspective_transform()` function takes as inputs an image (`img`) and returns the image with the perspective transformed and the inverse transformed in order to draw later the road.
-I chose the hardcode the source and destination points in the following manner:
+I chose to hardcode the source and destination points in the following manner:

 ```
     src = np.float32([[220, 700],